 Calculating support payments requires analysis of many factors, such as:

 - Each party’s current job status and income level: If one individual simply needs help getting back on his or her feet because of unemployment issues or other financial hardships, the other may need to continue financial support for a designated period of time.

 - Each party’s job skills and opportunities for employment: Many families have one parent stay home to care for children while the other remains employed.
 This can adversely influence his or her ability to return to the job market, and therefore affect the calculation of spousal support payments on an ongoing basis.

 - Each party’s heath care needs: One individual may have relied on his or her spouse’s health care policy in order to receive necessary treatments.
 Furthermore, health issues may influence his or her ability to earn income.
 Spousal support may need to be adjusted to reflect these challenges.

-Before you take a specific stand against your spouse, discuss your options for a favorable outcome with our experienced Chapel Hill lawyers at The Maitland Law Firm, PLLC.
-Reach usonline or by telephone at 919-914-0833 to schedule a consultation.
+Before you take a specific stand against your spouse, discuss your options for a favorable outcome with our experienced Chapel Hill lawyers at Maitland & Stiffler Law Firm, PLLC.
+Reach us online or by phone at 919-944-4757 to schedule a consultation.